 There are lots of articles out there about how to pitch feature articles to magazine and newspaper editors, but recently I’ve been thinking about exactly what makes an editor say yes to a pitch.
-We all know that pitches usually need to include a timely, “newsy” angle or element, but recently I heard a podcast episode where an editor spoke about the two crucial elements in any publication.
-His advice made me sit up straight.
+We all know that pitches usually need to include a timely, “newsy” angle or element.
+But one piece of advice I heard in a podcast episode made me sit up straight.
+It was where an editor spoke about the two crucial elements in any publication.

 What makes an editor say YES to a pitch from a freelance writer?

-So I was listening to the Longform podcast, which if you haven’t heard before, is a wonderful, deep-dive of a podcast where a non-fiction writer or editor talks about how they tell stories.
+I was listening to the Longform podcast, which if you haven’t heard of it before, is a wonderful, deep-dive of a podcast where a non-fiction writer or editor talks about how they tell stories.

 I was listening to this fantastic episode with GQ editor-in-chief Jim Nelson.

 And just as an aside, you may not think it, but GQ publishes some wonderful, quirky and fantastically engaging longform features like this one.

 But back to Jim (can I call him Jim?) … Jim was talking about the two essential elements that all great magazines have.